QubesOS/qubes-doc/Qrexec2Implementation.md

 -   `/usr/lib/qubes/qubes-rpc-multiplexer` \<- executes the actual service program, as specified in VM's `/etc/qubes-rpc/qubes.XYZ`.
 -   `/usr/lib/qubes/qrexec-client-vm` \<- raw command line tool that talks to the agent.

-Note: neither of the above tools are designed to be used by users. `qrexec-client-vm` is designed to be wrapped up by Qubes apps.
+Note: none of the above tools are designed to be used by users. `qrexec-client-vm` is designed to be wrapped up by Qubes apps.

 Windows VMs implemention
 ------------------------